dci-fbw-p-24-e03/19-07-24-amazon-inventory-julioaranajr/README.md

 ## Features

 - **Add Item**: Add a new item to the inventory.
+- **Search for an Item**: Search for an item by name.
 - **Remove Item**: Remove an item from the inventory.
 - **Update Item**: Update the quantity, expiration date, or price of an existing item.
 - **View All Items**: Display all items currently in the inventory.
 - **Sort Items by Expiration Date**: Sort and display items based on their expiration dates.
 - **Generate Fake Data**: Automatically generate fake inventory data using Faker.
 - **Save/Load Data**: Data is saved and loaded from a CSV file (`warehouse_inventory.csv`).
+- **Export Full Report to PDF**: Export the full inventory report to a PDF file.

 ## Dependencies